Applying Machine Learning in Self-Adaptive Systems: A Systematic Literature Review

 Klaine et al.~\cite{Klaine2017} performed a review on machine learning in self-organizing networks.
 The authors classified papers based on their learning solution and self-organizing use-case.
 Moreover, they provided a general guideline to deciding which machine learning algorithm is proper for which use-case in self-organizing networks.
 That work has three main differences compared to our systematic literature review: \begin{enumerate*} \item methodology: their work is a basic review without any specific query, data extraction and analysis phase, in contrast to our study, which is a systematic literature review; \item domain: their work focused on a specific domain, i.e., self-organizing networks, in contrast to our work that does not put any constraint on the application domain in self-adaptive systems; \item managing system: their work mainly focused on control-theoretic feedback loops, in contrast to our work that focuses on self-adaptive systems with MAPE-based feedback loops. \end{enumerate*}

 D'Angelo et al.~\cite{D'Angelo2019} presented a three-dimensional framework to categorize and compare work on learning capabilities in collective self-adaptive systems.
 This framework approached the applied learning methods from three dimensions: autonomy, knowledge access, and behavior.
-Although that work is analogous with our work in terms of using machine learning in self-adaptive systems, the main difference are: \begin{enumerate*} \item research methodology: they followed the principles of a literature review but with a more specific focus as our study; \item domain: thy focused on decision-making realized by so called collective self-adaptive systems, while our work goes beyond decentralized decision-making and considers all types of MAPE-based self-adaptive systems that are selected via inclusion/exclusion criteria. \item feedback loops: they focused on decentralised self-adaptive systems or multi-agent systems, while our work considers all types of MAPE-based self-adaptive systems. \end{enumerate*}
+Although that work is analogous with our work in terms of using machine learning in self-adaptive systems, the main differences are: \begin{enumerate*} \item research methodology: they followed the principles of a literature review but with a more specific focus than our study; \item domain: they focused on decision-making realized by so called collective self-adaptive systems, while our work goes beyond decentralized decision-making and considers all types of MAPE-based self-adaptive systems that are selected via inclusion/exclusion criteria. \item feedback loops: they focused on decentralized self-adaptive systems or multi-agent systems, while our work considers all types of MAPE-based self-adaptive systems. \end{enumerate*}